An Overview of Arrest Warrants and Search Warrants

 Citizen’s Arrest: How Private Citizens can Apprehend Criminals

-A citizen’s arrest is considered to be a physical detention made by a regular person who is not a sworn law enforcement official, nor are they acting as one.
-The practice of making a citizen’s arrest dates back to medieval England and English common law, when sheriffs encouraged ordinary citizens to help apprehend criminals in an effort to help control crime.
+A citizen’s arrest is considered to be physical detention made by a regular person who is not a sworn law enforcement official, nor are they acting like one.
+The practice of making a citizen’s arrest dates back to medieval England and English common law when sheriffs encouraged ordinary citizens to help apprehend criminals in an effort to help control crime.

 The person who is suspected of committing a crime is detained in some way and held until law enforcement officials or police officers arrive on the scene.